fff-rs/juice/doc/src/layers.md

 ### What is a Layer?

-[Layers](./deep-learning-glossary.html#Layer) are the only building blocks in Leaf.
+[Layers](./deep-learning-glossary.html#Layer) are the only building blocks in Juice.
 As we will see later on, everything is a layer.
 Even when we construct [networks](./deep-learning-glossary.html#Network), we are still just working with layers composed of smaller layers.
 This makes the API clean and expressive.

 A layer is like a function: given an input it computes an output.
 It could be some mathematical expression, like Sigmoid, ReLU, or a non-mathematical instruction, like querying data from a database, logging data, or anything in between.
-In Leaf, layers describe not only the interior 'hidden layers' but also the input and output layer.
+In Juice, layers describe not only the interior 'hidden layers' but also the input and output layer.

-Layers in Leaf are only slightly opinionated, they need to take an input and produce an output.
+Layers in Juice are only slightly opinionated, they need to take an input and produce an output.
 This is required in order to successfully stack layers on top of each other to build a network.
-Other than that, a layer in Leaf can implement any behaviour.
+Other than that, a layer in Juice can implement any behaviour.

 Layers are constructed via the [`LayerConfig` (/src/layer.rs)][layer-config], which makes creating even complex networks easy